Raymond Dehn: Early life and education

 Dehn grew up in Brooklyn Park, Minnesota, in a working-class family.
 His father was a teamster, operating a forklift at a factory.
 His mother worked part-time at a company making toilet-paper wraps for American soldiers in Vietnam.
-In 1976, at age 19, Dehn was convicted of a felony burglary.
+In 1976, at age 19, Dehn was convicted of felony burglary.
 He served seven months at the Hennepin County Workhouse and was released to a drug treatment program due to his cocaine addiction.
 He has been sober since his rehabilitation.
 In 1982, Dehn applied for and was granted a full pardon for his felony by the State of Minnesota.
 He attended the University of Minnesota, graduating cum laude with a B.A. in architecture in 1993.
 He continued his education and received his master's of architecture from the University of Minnesota in 1996.
 In 2014, Dehn completed an Executive Education certificate at the Harvard Kennedy School of Government.